atoontoto/gitea-hash-organizer/README.md

 # gitea-hash-organizer
-A simple python script to organize Gitea hashes.

 ## This was a script I made for organizing hashes incase I run into Gitea while playing CTFs.